Family Travel to the French Riviera

 • Tomme à l'Ancienne As its name implies, the production of this cheese is believed to be the descendant of the first Provençal cheeses dating back almost 6,000 years!
 Yet another raw goat’s milk cheese that is aged from 2 weeks to 2 months before it is marinated in eau de vie brandy, bay leaves, cloves, thyme, and pepper, resulting in a very complex flavor.
 The texture is soft, even somewhat runny.
 It is great paired with nuts and figs.

-• Wines & Spirits – While red and white wine can be found in the PACA region, rosé accounts for nearly 75% of its wine production.
+• Wines & Spirits – While red and white wine can be found in the PACA Region, rosé accounts for nearly 75% of its wine production.
 Bandol produces the region’s most coveted red wines.
 Only about 5% of wine produced in the region is white wine.
 The best white comes from Cassis and Châteauneuf-du-Pape (the only label to use the full allowable 13 types of grapes).
 Other wines found in the region include Côtes de Provence, Côtes du Rhône, Coteaux d’Aix-en-Provence, and Coteaux Varois en Provence.
-For years, royalty, and even American presidents, have indulged in the wines of the PACA region.
+For years, royalty, and even American presidents, have indulged in the wines of the PACA Region.
 Louis XIV, and later, Thomas Jefferson enjoyed a glass or two and wine from Nice was served at the wedding of Prince Albert II and Princess Charlene of Monaco.

 For a refreshing and light drink when you’re in the coastal towns, you’ll want to try an Elderflower Aperol Spritz.
 The Aperol Spritz is popular in Italy but also in France.
 The French version is made with prosecco and sparkling water in equal parts.
 It uses elderflower liqueur as its base.
 One of the more famous brands of elderflower liqueur, St. Germain, is made using the petals of Sambucus nigra from the Savoie region in France.
 Each bottle is numbered with the year the petals were collected.

-As you can see, there is so much to see, do, and taste in the Provence-Alpes-Côtes d’Azur region of France.
+As you can see, there is so much to see, do, and taste in the Provence-Alpes-Côtes d’Azur Region of France.
 This is an area that we very much see ourselves revisiting in the future.
 From simple mornings enjoying a cup of coffee and a view of the Mediterranean, to ancient historical sites, and outdoor adventures, we loved this region.
-Have you been to the PACA region of France?
+Have you been to the PACA Region of France?
 Did we capture your favorite location or activity?
 Let us know in the comments below.

 Previous